immutable/ts-immutable-sdk/README.md

 ---

-# Welcome to Immutable Unified TypeScript SDK
+# Welcome to the Immutable TypeScript SDK
-This Unified SDK aims to enhance user experience, reduce complexity, and streamline development by offering a cohesive development environment.
+This Typescript SDK aims to enhance user experience, reduce complexity, and streamline development by offering a cohesive development environment.

-The need for a Unified SDK arises from the challenges developers face when managing multiple SDKs, such as fragmented development experiences, increased complexity, slower project setup times, and resource overhead.
+The need for a Typescript SDK arises from the challenges developers face when managing multiple SDKs, such as fragmented development experiences, increased complexity, slower project setup times, and resource overhead.

 [Public facing README shipped with each SDK release is here](https://github.com/immutable/ts-immutable-sdk/blob/main/sdk/README.md)